Chronology

 December 7, 1964

-Makes “Spear-Bearer” costume in which he performs with Eisenhauer and others in Dick Higgins’s restaging of Dzhoneš’s opera Hrušalk at the Café au Go Go in New York.
+Makes Spear-Bearer costume in which he performs with Eisenhauer and others in Dick Higgins’s opera Hrušalk at the Café au Go Go in New York.

-Klüver and Schwartz publish The International Anthology of Contemporary Engravings: The International Avant-Garde: America Discovered, Volume 5 (Galleria Schwartz, Milan).
+Klüver and Schwarz publish The International Anthology of Contemporary Engravings: The International Avant-Garde: America Discovered, Volume 5 (Galleria Schwarz, Milan).

-Samuel J. Wagstaff, Jr., the Curator of Paintings, Prints, and Drawings, of the Wadsworth Atheneum in Hartford, Connecticut, invites him to contribute a screen print which he makes on clear plastic entitled Sandwich and Soda to the portfolio X + X (Ten Works by Ten Painters).
+Samuel J. Wagstaff, Jr., Curator of Paintings, Prints, and Drawings, at the Wadsworth Atheneum in Hartford, Connecticut, invites him to contribute a screenprint that he makes on clear plastic entitled Sandwich and Soda to the portfolio X + X (Ten Works by Ten Painters).
 Ugo Mulas photographs him in the studio working on the print.
 An edition is sent to the American Embassy in Warsaw, Poland.

 1965

 Begins collaboration with Rutgers colleague and potter Hui Ka Kwong to create a series of ceramic heads and another of stacked cups and saucers based on diner cutlery and glassware.
-Molds for the dishes are purchased from Stewart Clay Company and the Holland Mold Company, both in New York.
+Molds for the dishes are purchased from Stewart Clay Company and Holland Mold Company, both in New York.
 Employs decals of ceramic dots which he has commercially silk-screened which can be cut to the desired configurations.
-For heads he devises punched-out tape stencils which Hui can spray color through evenly to their contours.
+For heads he devises punched-out tape stencils for Hui to spray color through evenly to their contours.
 Black lines are painted by hand.
-Uses gold and silver paint in several ceramics featuring teapots.
+Uses gold and silver paint in several ceramics featuring teapots.52Glenn, C. 1977b, p.
+8-10; Glenn, C. 1977a, p.19

 Experiments with Modern motifs in poster of the World’s Fair for the National Cartoonists Society entitled This Must Be the Place.

-Founded by Daniel Spoerri, Èditions MAT in Paris publishes his boxed Rowlux entitled Seascape (II) in their portfolio Collection 65.
+Founded by Daniel Spoerri, Èdition MAT in Paris publishes the artist's boxed Rowlux entitled Seascape (II) in the portfolio Collection 65.

 February 1965